Scholarships Available

 - Ability to relate well to others, constructive attitude, well-adjusted and demonstrate good moral character

-One, non-renewable award of $500 to a graduating high school senior of Newaygo High School pursing an education or teaching degree.
+To be awarded to a graduating high school senior of Newaygo High School pursing an education or teaching degree

 - Award will be made the second semester of college after receiving proof of a first semester GPA of 2.5 or higher

-One, non-renewable scholarship to a Newaygo County resident or a graduate of a Newaygo County high school.
+To be awarded to a Newaygo County resident or a graduate of a Newaygo County high school

 - Student pursuing a special education degree

-Two, four-year renewable awards to graduating high school seniors from Grant High School.
+To be awarded to graduating high school seniors from Grant High School

 - Proven academic success, having achieved a 3.5 GPA on a 4.0 scale